Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 Instructor: Andrew Lunde

 This course is designed to introduce basic knowledge and understanding of the International Building Codes administered at the local level by Permit Technicians, Building Inspectors, and Plans Examiners.
-Code issues related to architectural and structural designs will be explored.
+Some topics covered will be on doors, windows, insulation, and energy credits in the following areas: occupancies, allowable area and stories, types of construction, fire resistance, fire protection systems, means of egress, and accessibility.

 Washington State Building Department Career Opportunities